 Nestled along the Arrow River, this former gold mining town has an intriguing history.
 And there’s a fair bit to do there too.

 First of all, you’ll want to explore the historic buildings along Buckingham Street, before visiting the old Chinese Settlement.
-You can also pan for the gold in the river or walk along the Arrowtown River Trail.
+You can also pan for the gold in the river or walk along the Arrowtown River Trail (or any one of the worthwhile walks in the area).

 3. Lake Hayes